-7. Leaving the Arena
+Leaving the Arena

-The test begins when the horse enters at A and finishes when it leaves the arena at A or where appropritae after completing the test.
+The test begins when the horse enters at A and finishes when it leaves the arena at A or where appropriate after completing the test.
 A fall of horse/rider after the final salute may not be penalised, this is at the judge's discretion.
-After a fall, any horse/rider must be checked over before being permitted to continue as per the rider fall rule.
+After a fall of horse/rider during competition the combination will be eliminated.